huahuawong/datascience/stats_questions.md

 # Q4.
 What is variance?
 Variance is the variability of the model prediction given a testing dataset.
 Models with high variance tend to focus on training data, but not testing.
 This results in overfitting.

+# Q5.
+What is the bias and variance tradeoff?
+The need to strike a balance between these two, A good balance would ensure that the model isn’t underfitting or overfitting

+# Q6.
+What’s confidence interval?
+Let's say we want to have an idea of the population mean, but we can't be 100% certain on the actual number, so we get a range of values that we're confident that the actual value will be within this range

+# Q7.
+What are the factors that affect confidence interval?
+1. Sample size - higher sample size would result in wider CI and vice-versa
+2. Variation - Low variation would result in narrower CI and vice-versa